nickhall

 • Voting rights

-• Dividends as may be declared by the BBNC Board of Directors
+• Eligible for dividends as may be declared by the BBNC Board of Directors

 Frequently Asked Questions